veranika-karpava/to-do-flowers-app/README.md

-# ToDo app
+# Flourish app
-ToDo app is a fully responsive full-stack web app that allows users to add/delete their tasks and set status to task as completed and delete completed task.
+The Flourish app is a fully responsive, full-stack web application that allows users to manage theie tasks effectively.
+User can add/delete and update task statuses, as well as filter tasks based on current status.
+This app provides the option to switch between light/dark modes, and includes user authentication with JWT for secure login and sign-up.

-Current functionality:
+# Current Features:
-* select light/dark mode
+* Light/Dark Mode Toggle: switch between light and dark mode for better visual comfort;
-* sign up and login to the web app
+* User Authentication: secure sign-up and login functionality with JWT tokens;
-* add/delete task
-* update task status as completed
+* Task Management: add new tasks, delete tasks, and update task statuses;
-* filter tasks by status(all,completed, active)
+* Task Filtering: filter tasks by their status (All, Completed, Active);
+* Task Cleanup: delete completed tasks to keep your task list organized.
-* log out
+* User Logout: log out and secure your account.

 # Project Structure
-* * `/` - login/sign-up page
-* `/tasks` - tasks page where user can create, update status, delete and sort by category tasks.
+* `/`: the login/sign-up page, where users can create an account or log in;
+* `/tasks`: the main tasks management page where users create/update/delete tasks;

 # Enviroment Variables
-Check `.env.sample` in the client and the server directory to set up enviroment variables file (.env).
+* set up the environment variables, make sure to configure both the client and server by following the instructions in the `.env.sample` file in both directories.

 # Project Tech Stack
 * Sass
+* React
+* Redux-Toolkit
+* RTK Query
+* React-router
+* ESLint
-* ReactJS
+* Prettier
 * NodeJS
 * ExpressJS
 * MongoDB